nick-kann/ButterMyHelper-Discord-Bot/README.md

 `pip install -r requirements.txt`

 # ButterMyHelper bot
-Discord bot created for my friend's discord server using python- which provides several useful tools and interactions.
+An intuitive and feature-rich Discord bot built using the Discord API and Python, designed to enhance user experience with a variety of useful tools and interactions.
 It allows users to:
 - Play 8 ball
 - Flip a coin
 - Rotate images sent by users
 - Keep track of debt by storing debts in a database, where details of the debt can be stored
 - Set up reminders that allow the bot to send a notification to the user when the designated reminder time is reached
-- Automatically emojify messages using NLP sentiment analysis provided by [emoji-translate](https://github.com/fabriceyhc/emoji_translate "Emoji translation for Python")
+- Automatically emojify messages using NLP sentiment analysis

 ## Example usages
 ##### Rotate images